-One way to help in that process of organizing the Web is to use what people do in the Web.
+One way to help in that process of organizing the Web is to use what people do on the Web.

 – Ricardo Baeza-Yates, from a presentation on Extracting Semantic Relations from Query Logs

-How related might different search queries be when they share a number of pages in search results, and searchers tend to click upon those shared results more than other results?
+How might different search queries be when they share several pages in search results, and searchers tend to click upon those shared results more than other results?

-If you go to Yahoo’s search, and perform a search for the term [wcca], the first result that you see in the search results is a page titled “Wisconsin Circuit Court Access.”
+If you go to Yahoo’s search and perform a search for the term [wcca], the first result that you see in the search results is a page titled “Wisconsin Circuit Court Access.”
 If you search for [wisconsin circuit court], you’ll see the same page at the top of the search results.
-If many people searching for each of those terms tend to mostly click on the link for that page, and no other pages, it’s possible that Yahoo might start considering those query terms to be very closely related.
+If many people searching for each of those terms tend to mostly click on the link for that page and no other pages, Yahoo might start considering those query terms to be very closely related.

-Because of that relationship, the search engine might start offering searchers a query suggestion for a related term at the top of the search results for an original query.
+Because of such semantic relations, the search engine might start offering searchers a query suggestion for a related term at the top of the search results for an original query.

-A recent Yahoo patent application explores these types of relationships, and tells us that it might learn a great deal from comparing which search results searchers click upon.
-It describes three relationships for query terms, based upon click data found in its query logs, where it keeps tracks of which results searchers choose for specific queries.
+A recent Yahoo patent application explores these types of semantic relations and tells us that it might learn a great deal from comparing which search results searchers click upon.
+It describes three semantic relations for query terms, based upon click data found in its query logs, where it keeps track of which results searchers choose for specific queries.

 Synonyms (close relationship) – Query terms that share a substantially equivalent set of clicked search results.